OpenDDS/OpenDDS/docs/devguide/getting_started.rst

 ..
     Sect<2.1.4>

-Much of the subscriber’s code is identical or analogous to the publisher that we just finished exploring.
+Much of the subscriber's code is identical or analogous to the publisher that we just finished exploring.
 We will progress quickly through the similar parts and refer you to the discussion above for details.
 The full source code for this sample subscriber is found in the ``Subscriber.cpp`` and ``DataReaderListener.cpp`` files in :ghfile:`DevGuideExamples/DCPS/Messenger/`.